GEAR COMPARISON

 The difference is in the sideplates.

 Curado DC: Aluminum Hagane frame + CI4+ carbon composite sideplate.
 CI4+ is Shimano's high-modulus carbon fiber material — it's lighter than aluminum while maintaining significant rigidity.
-The result is a reel that weighs 7.9 oz (225g) with a slightly wider body profile.
+The result is a reel that weighs 7.8 oz (221g) for standard 150/150HG models (7.9 oz for 150XG) with a slightly wider body profile.

-SLX DC: Aluminum frame + standard carbon sideplate.
-The SLX's construction is solid, but the sideplate material is a step down from CI4+.
-It weighs 7.6 oz (215g) — 0.3 oz lighter than the Curado DC.
+SLX DC: Aluminum Hagane frame + standard composite sideplate.
+The SLX's construction is solid and compact, weighing in at 7.6 oz (215g) — approximately 0.2 to 0.3 oz lighter than the Curado DC.

-That 0.3 oz difference is real but not meaningful in a single session.
+That subtle weight difference is not critical in a single session.
 Over a 10-hour tournament day throwing a crankbait 400 times, it contributes marginally to fatigue.
 The more tangible ergonomic difference is body profile and thumb bar placement.

-The Curado DC has a slightly wider profile with a thumb bar that sits at a clearance that feels more natural during power presentations — specifically when you're palming the reel tightly and working a hard-pulling crankbait.
+The Curado DC has a slightly wider profile with a thumb bar clearance that feels natural during power presentations — specifically when you're palming the reel tightly and working a hard-pulling crankbait.
 The SLX DC's more compact profile suits smaller hands and fits naturally into a lighter-grip finesse style.
 After extended cranking sessions, the Crankbait Kid consistently preferred the Curado DC's palm fit.
 The Finesse Guy preferred the SLX DC's compact feel during long skipping sequences.

 Neither is objectively superior — this is a genuine ergonomic preference split that depends on hand size and technique.